Patch Release Checklist¶

 will be created from this tag.

-Changes for the patch should be made using the standard GitHub
+Changes for the patch should be incorporated into the release branch by either of the following methods:

-.
-The issue and pull request should then have the PatchCandidate
+Issues and pull requests should then have the PatchCandidate

 Release Notes¶

-Once the patch version has been unfixed the main reviewer should create a skeleton set of patch release notes on the release branch using the python helper tool.
+The main reviewer should create a skeleton set of patch release notes on the release branch using the python helper tool.
+For example:

 Cherry Picking & Code Review¶